cdaringe/front-end-challenge/README.md

 ### part 1 - javascript

+- run these commands:
   - `npm install`
   - `npm test`
 - this will open up a browser.  **please follow the onscreen instructions.**
 - your objective is to make all tests pass. when they have all passed, part 1 is complete.
   - by default we will use `chrome`. if you want to use `firefox` or `safari`, please edit `testem.json` accordingly for the exercise.
   - disregard any security warnings at the top of the chrome browser--these are expected.
 - to complete the tasks, it's highly recommended to use the debug utilities included in your browser.  make use of `debugger` statements in your code, as your code will be bundled before it is shipped to your browser.
-  - lastly, the test suite will automatically re-compile and run in the browser every time you make a change. be aware of this _convenience_ :smile:.
+- lastly, the test suite will automatically re-compile and run in the browser every time you make a change. be aware of this :smile:.
+- **please read the descriptions & comments fully before starting to code!**

 ### part 2 - css